|

 Please note, these funds cannot be used for operating expenses such as salaries and benefits.

 I know the plan is to tear down Wilcox Primary School, Samuel Bissell Elementary School and George G. Dodge Intermediate School once the students and staff members are moved to the new Preschool – Grade 6 elementary school.
-The Dodge property becomes the home of the relocated athletic fields.
-What does the Board of Education plan to do with the Wilcox and Bissell properties once the schools are torn down?
+What does the Board of Education plan to do with the Dodge, Bissell and Wilcox properties once the schools are torn down?

 What percent of the state’s schools are meeting the state’s building standards?